 More than half of US consumers feel under pressure when collectors call them.
 Unfortunately, collecting debts through calls is a primary method of most lenders, though it proves itself no longer efficient.
 Consumers simply start ignoring such calls, and lenders rest with the unpaid debt.
 Also, digital channels are more preferable among “tech-savvy” Millennials and Gen Z’s due to their speed and robustness.

-We were worries that consumers would be concerned with an obligation to pay overtime instead of paying in full but in fact, it proved not to be the case.
+We were worried that consumers would be concerned with an obligation to pay overtime instead of paying in full but in fact, it proved not to be the case.
 Similarly, our concern that email opt-in may be an issue proved to be wrong.

 Things change when a digital-first lending solution by Paydit comes into play.
 Lending 2.0 is the name of the game here, so Hunter Warfield chose us to overcome its operational and compliance issues.